tari-project/rfcs/src/RFC-0155_TariAddress.md

 |🚑|🚒|🚓|🛵|🚗|🚜|🚢|🚦|🚧|🚨|🚪|🚫|🚲|🚽|🚿|🧲|

-The emoji have been selected such that:
-* Similar-looking emoji are excluded from the map.
-For example, neither 😁 or 😄 should be included.
-Similarly, the Irish and Côte d'Ivoire flags look very similar, and both should be excluded.
+These emojis are selected to ensure:

+* Exclusion of similar-looking emojis to avoid confusion.
-* Modified emoji (skin tones, gender modifiers) are excluded.
-Only the "base" emoji are considered.
+* Only the "base" emoji are considered; modified emojis (e.g., skin tones, gender modifiers) are excluded.
+* Match emoji's used by Yat.

-Encode each byte as emoji listed in the corresponding index
+Each byte is encoded using the emoji listed at the corresponding index.

 ## Change Log